CatotronExists/Keno-API/README.md

 # Keno-DataVis
 A program that gets data from Keno using an API for the purpose of displaying live game data and inputing or simulating bets, in a command line interface.
+It can be downloaded [here](https://github.com/CatotronExists/Keno-DataVis/releases/download/Legacy_08_2023-1/Keno.DataVis.Legacy-08_2023-1.zip)

 ## Legacy Branch
 This is the place to get a command line version of this program.